 The car is placed on the hoist and the wheels are removed in preperation, the brake system flush begins with removing the existing fluid from the master cylinder.
 We fill it back up with fresh new, quality brake fluid of the correct type.
 Then, each brake is allowed to 'bleed' out and the new fluid flushes through the system, completely replacing the old.
 We will also check over the other components of the brake system for any signs of damage or wear that needs attention and advise you if necessary.

 A brake fluid flush can be done as part of a scheduled service – but sometimes we might advise you need one outside of a regular schedule if we feel it's necessary.
 We are always happy to discuss the reasons why with you.

 Old brake fluid can still look clean – that doesn't mean it's safe.
 When water has absorbed into the brake fluid, it might not be evident, but it still affects the boiling point.
 This boiling causes loss of braking pressure or even sudden and unexpected brake failure.
 A visual inspection is not always going to highlight if there is dangerous amounts of water in your brake fluid, only a professional boiling point test can tell you this.

 Every two years is the standard recommendation, there should be information in your vehicles manufacturers log book – its important to keep in mind these are guidelines and so it is necessary to observe the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Marjac Automotive we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Marjac Automotive we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to budget in advance.